-The University has three established Centers of Excellence-the North Dakota Center for Persons with Disabilities, the Rural Crime and Justice Center, and the Center for the Applied Study of Cognition and Learning Sciences.
+The University has two established Centers of Excellence-the North Dakota Center for Persons with Disabilities and the Center for the Applied Study of Cognition and Learning Sciences.
 The centers have developed from University areas of expertise and complement its research and service components.